NoMad Ground Lease Specialist

 What types of off-market properties are available in NoMad?

-What buyer profiles seek NoMad off-market opportunities?
+What buyer profile seeks NoMad off-market opportunities?

 Seeking ?